About Us

 Radio

-Helping local Christian people harness the incredible power of radio to have a positive impact in their communites is the mainstay of our ministry.
+Helping local Christian people harness the incredible power of radio to have a positive impact in their communities is the mainstay of our ministry.

 Radio gets behind closed doors to bring the light, hope and encouragement of the Gospel message to people right where they are.